HISPlayer/UnityMetaQuest-SDK/hisplayer-api.md

 #### bool IsPlaying(int playerIndex)
 Check whether the certain player is playing.
 Returns True if the player is playing.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### bool IsMuted(int playerIndex)
+Check whether the certain player is muted.
+Returns True if the player is muted.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### float GetVolume(int playerIndex)
+Get the current audio volume of a certain player.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### string GetWidevineSecurityLevel(int playerIndex).
+Get the security level of the loaded Widevine DRM protected content as a string.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### float[][] GetAudioData(int playerIndex, int sampleSizePerChannel)
 Get the audio PCM data of each channel in float array.
 The order of the channel is the same as the order of the stream's audio channel layout, e.g. C L R Ls Rs.
 The **playerIndex** is the index of the player in multistream properties, the **sampleSizePerChannel** is the requested data size of each audio channel.
 Please use this API when **UnityAudio** is set to true.